mikotin/different-charts/README.md

 ### JFreeChart
 Old library, so end results are not that pretty.
 Plus side is that it's free and fully Java

+## Where's the beef

+The playground itself is in the [MyUI.java](https://github.com/mikotin/different-charts/blob/master/customchart-ui/src/main/java/org/vaadin/sample/MyUI.java) -file.
+All chart-creation logic is dumped there to keep this playground as easy as possible

 # Running the project

 To build the widgetsets: (in root directory, the parent module)